 In August 1984, 10 soil borings were hand augered at this AOC, four borings inside the fenced area and six borings outside the fenced area.
 A total of six samples were collected from the four borings located inside the fenced area.
 These samples were analyzed for organochlorine pesticides and herbicides and polychlorinated biphenyls.
 Table 21-2 presents the analytical data for these soil samples.
 The analytical results of several duplicate samples collected from these borings are also presented.
-Detectable amounts of DDD, DDE, and DDT were found in all the samples collected from the
+Detectable amounts of DDD, DDE, and DDT were found in all the samples collected from the borings.
+These contaminants were identified in both surface samples as well

-TABLE 21-1SITE 21 - TRANSFORMER STORAGE LOT 140DETECTED TARGET ANALYTESGROUND WATER SAMPLES
+TABLE 21-1.SITE 21 - TRANSFORMER STORAGE LOT 140DETECTED TARGET ANALYTESGROUND WATER SAMPLES

+NC GW 21GW1 21GW1

-DATE PARAMETER 21GW1 7/4/84 21GW1 11/26/86 ARAR
+DATE STANDARDS 7/4/84 11/26/86

+PARAMETER

-OIL & GREASE NRQ 400
+OIL & GREASE NONE NRQ 400

-2,4-D <0.08 1.17
+2,4-D 70 <0.08 1.17

-NRQ = not requested .
+NRQ: analysis not requested.

-All units are in micrograms per liter (ug/L), ppb
+Values reported are concentrations in micrograms per liter (ug/L); this approximates parts per billion (ppb).